Fox: As food

+Hunting

 Fox hunting originated in the United Kingdom in the 16th century.
 Hunting with dogs is now banned in the United Kingdom, though hunting without dogs is still permitted.
 Red foxes were introduced into Australia in the early 19th century for sport, and have since become widespread through much of the country.
 They have caused population decline among many native species and prey on livestock, especially new lambs.
-Fox hunting is practiced as recreation in several other countries including Canada, France, Ireland, Italy, Russia, United States and Australia.

 Domestication

 There are many records of domesticated red foxes and others, but rarely of sustained domestication.
-A recent and notable exception is the Russian silver fox, which resulted in visible and behavioral changes, and is a case study of an animal population modeling according to human domestication needs.
-The current group of domesticated silver foxes are the result of nearly fifty years of experiments in the Soviet Union and Russia to domesticate the silver morph of the red fox.
+A recent and notable exception is domestication of the Russian silver fox, which resulted in visible and behavioral changes, and is a case study of an animal population modeling according to human domestication needs.
+The current group of domesticated silver foxes are the result of nearly fifty years of experiments in the Soviet Union and Russia to de novo domesticate the silver morph of the red fox.
 This selective breeding resulted in physical and behavioral traits appearing that are frequently seen in domestic cats, dogs, and other animals, such as pigmentation changes, floppy ears, and curly tails.
 Notably, the new foxes became more tame, allowing themselves to be petted, whimpering to get attention and sniffing and licking their caretakers.

-Attacks on humans

-In the United Kingdom, a number of cases of non-fatal attacks on humans have been reported.
-They often involved children, or if there were gaps in homes through which foxes could pass.

-Urban foxes
+Urban settings

 Foxes are among the comparatively few mammals which have been able to adapt themselves to a certain degree to living in urban (mostly suburban) human environments.
 Their omnivorous diet allows them to survive on discarded food waste, and their skittish and often nocturnal nature means that they are often able to avoid detection, despite their larger size.

 Urban foxes have been identified as threats to cats and small dogs, and for this reason there is often pressure to exclude them from these environments.

-The San Joaquin kit fox is a highly endangered species that has, ironically, become adapted to urban living in the San Joaquin Valley and Salinas Valley of southern California.
+The San Joaquin kit fox is a highly endangered species that has become adapted to urban living in the San Joaquin Valley and Salinas Valley of southern California.
 Its diet includes mice, ground squirrels, rabbits, hares, bird eggs, and insects, and it has claimed habitats in open areas, golf courses, drainage basins, and school grounds.